Davidbp99/Google-Forms-to-Discord-PasswordProtected/README.md

 ![THIS](https://user-images.githubusercontent.com/40523727/114236868-8c164500-9982-11eb-8804-0d167a25f601.png)

 # Basic Setup
-The example form I used to make this [Example Form](https://docs.google.com/forms/u/0/)
 1) Create a [Google Form](https://docs.google.com/forms/u/0/) for use with this script
 2) Make the form however you'd like.